pinting/oraculum/README.md

 Contraction being the *only* mutation is worth saying out loud, because it is what makes the structure cheap.
-Nothing is ever added after the schema has been read, so the quotient is determined by which vertex each vertex has been folded into - one array - and everything else can be shared by every copy.
+Nothing is ever added after the schema has been read, so the quotient is determined by one array, saying which vertex each vertex has been folded into; everything else is shared by every copy.
 A branch that joins nothing allocates nothing and a dropped loop needs no handling: an edge whose far end is in the same class as its near end is simply not reported.
 ```